 Lorne Sculpture Biennale at Lorne, VIC

-Held every two years at the picturesque town of Lorne on the Great Ocean Road, the next Lorne Sculpture Biennale will be held between the 12th March and 3rd April 2016.
+Held every two years at the picturesque town of Lorne on the Great Ocean Road, the next Lorne Sculpture Biennale will be held in March 2018.
 Dozens of sculptures will stretch along the Lorne foreshore between the pier and Erskine River, plus there’ll be smaller works on display inside St Cuthbert’s Church.
 The program will also include regular workshops, talks and more, held every Saturday and Sunday, plus selected Fridays and Mondays.

 More Info: http://lornesculpture.com